 Competition for homes is fierce in Colorado.
 The state gets an estimated 3,000 new residents every month.
 Combine that with the fact some regions limit new construction, and conditions are ripe for soaring home prices that have put a crimp in affordability.

 Although wages are relatively high in Colorado, fast-rising home prices have put a squeeze on affordability in large parts of the state.
-In Boulder, the median home price of $420,000 in the first quarter of 2016 meant that just 54 percent of homes sold in the period were affordable for a typical family, according to the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
-In Denver, with a median price of $330,000, homes were in reach of 58 percent of families with a median income.
+In Boulder, the median home price of $530,000 in the third quarter of 2019 meant that just 55 percent of houses and condos sold in the period were affordable for a typical family, according to the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
+In Denver, with a median price of $421,000, homes were in reach of 55 percent of families with a median income.

-However, Colorado Springs, with a median price of $232,000, is a bastion of affordability.
-Fully 79 percent of homes there were affordable for a typical family.
+Compared to its neighbors to the north, Colorado Springs, with a median price of $319,000, is a bastion of affordability.
+Fully 71 percent of homes there were affordable for a typical family.

 How Colorado Mortgage Rates and Home Prices Affect Monthly Payments